vedmichv/todoapp-codecatalyst-demo/README.md

 6. You can drill down to all the resources by selecting a stack.
 ![CloudFormation Resources](./readme-img/build-app-7.png)

-Let's make a change.
-Rename our "To-Do List" to "AWS Summits List" and update background.
+Let's make a change from the "To-Do App" to the "AWS Events App".

-## Step 3 - Update: Creating issues and launching Dev Environment to update code.
+## Step 3 - Update & Deploy: Creating issues and launching Dev Environment.

 1. Optional step: Invite a team member.
 In the navigation pane, choose **Project settings**, then select **Members** Tab.
 Click **Invite** button.
 Enter email address in the popup and click **Invite**.
 2. In the navigation pane, choose **Issues**.
 Click **Create issue**.
 Provide required information and click **Create issue**.